MCT-master/mct-master.github.io/_posts/2023-05-09-ahmetem-vocal-instrument-motion.md

 </figure>

 # Evaluation
 I sat down with two talented classmates and a close friend to put my system to the test.
-I wanted to hear firsthand how the technology impacted their body awareness and musical abilities.
+I wanted to hear firsthand to what extent the implemented system was succesful?
 The group consisted of a singer, a violinist, and a user experience researcher.
 They individually tested the system after my general introduction to the genreal purpose and how to use.

 <figure style="float: none">
    <img